Lyoko-Jeremie/sugarcube-2-ModLoader/ModLoaderAndModLoadingProcess - EN - GPT.md

 ModLoader Operation Principles and Mod Loading Process

+# **!!!
+This File Translate from Chinese to English by GPT-4, So it may have some mistakes. !!!**

 # 1. Premise
 SugarCube2 is a fully synchronous rendering engine that dynamically translates (assembles) game scripts (such as twee) into HTML in a completely synchronous manner (without any asynchronous operations) and displays them.